Naturally Daily

 The spicy aroma of cardamom essential oil makes it a great inhaler to treat your seasickness.

-It calms the nervous systems and fights the urge of nausea and vomiting.
+It calms the nervous system and fights the urge of nausea and vomiting.
 [11]

 Cardamom oil also soothes stomach pain and checks digestion problems.

 People who have asthma or epilepsy must consult a doctor before using this oil.
-Same goes for them with kidney stones.
+The same goes for them with kidney stones.
 If you are on any medication, it is wise to talk to your doctor beforehand.

 Key Takeaway: